spacetelescope/jdaviz/docs/specviz/import_data.rst

 .. image:: img/spectrumlist_combined.png

-This functionality is also available in limited instances by providing a directory path to the :meth:`jdaviz.configs.specviz.helper.Specviz.load_spectrum` method.
+This functionality is also available in limited instances by providing a directory path to the :py:meth:`~jdaviz.configs.specviz.helper.Specviz.load_spectrum` method.
 Note that the ``read`` method of :class:`~specutils.SpectrumList` is only set up to handle directory input in limited cases, for example JWST MIRI MRS data, and will throw an error in other cases.
 In cases that it does work, only files in the directory level specified